Have you ever purchased from us before?

 Thank you for helping make our site better.

 This is a thermal fuse for your dryer.
 The thermal fuse is a safety tool that stops the flow of electricity if your dryer is overheating.
 If your fuse is faulty your dryer will not start or heat properly.
-This part is a one-time use thermal fuse which attaches to the blower wheel housing of your clothes dryer.
-It cannot be re-set and must be replaced when continuity between the pins is no longer present.
+This part is a one-time use fuse, which attaches to the blower wheel housing of your dryer.
+It cannot be re-set, and must be replaced when continuity between the pins is no longer present.
 Terminal size is 3/16 inches.
 When making this repair we recommend checking all vents for buildup.
 Clogged dryer vents can cause the fuse to blow.

 This part works with the following brands: Whirlpool, Kenmore, KitchenAid, Roper, Estate, Crosley, Inglis, Maytag, Amana, Admiral, Magic Chef.

 This part works with the following products: Dryer, Washer Dryer Combo.

 No heat or not enough heat, Will not start, Takes too long to dry, Shuts off too soon, Timer will not advance, Will not tumble, Too hot, Will not shut off, Touchpad does not respond.

 Checked the heating element and found a break in the heating coil.
 Decided to change the thermal fuse and the the cycling thermostat because of the age of the dryer.

 According to multiple sources on the internet, there are two fuses that commonly cause this problem.
 I checked the continuity of both and found my thermal fuse had gone out.
 Replacing was as simple as opening the back of the dryer and unplugging the old fuse and plugging the new one in (this was disconnected from wall power obviously).

 well i replaced a lot of parts..but i think it was the the lid switch. but now its brand new..Thanks